 Visitation hours for the residence halls for non-residents are as follows:

 All guests must be escorted by a resident of that residence hall whenever present in the building.
 Guests must be escorted into and out of the building.
-You must remain with your guest at all times while in rooms, public areas, TV lounges, hallways, etc. Students must escort opposite gender guests to the opposite gender floors for restroom use in Morrison Hall.
+Residents must remain with guests at all times while in rooms, public areas, TV lounges, hallways, etc. Students must escort opposite gender guests to the opposite gender floors for restroom use in Morrison Hall.
 Residents will be held responsible for their guest's conduct.

-The cohabitation policy for residents is as follows: Students will spend no more than three consecutive nights in any room/suite that is not their assigned room/suite.
-Once three consecutive nights have been reached, the student must spend three consecutive nights elsewhere before engaging in overnight (anytime after midnight) visitation in the same room/suite that is not their assigned room/suite.
+The cohabitation policy for residents is as follows: Students or guests will spend no more than three consecutive nights in any room/suite that is not their assigned room/suite.
+Once three consecutive nights have been reached, the student must spend three consecutive nights elsewhere before engaging in overnight (any time after midnight) visitation in the same room/suite that is not their assigned room/suite.

 An Incident Report is the means by which an R.A. or other staff member, in collaboration with Campus Safety, will document violations to residence halls and/ or University policies.